Euclid preparation. Modelling spectroscopic clustering on mildly nonlinear scales in beyond-$\Lambda$CDM models

 In light of these findings, we do not advocate additional effort in either improving computational efficiency to calculate the exact beyond-$\Lambda$CDM SPT kernels or theoretically developing new, more accurate kernel approximations.
 We also deem the Eulerian bias expansion, with constant bias coefficients to be sufficient for the considered beyond-$\Lambda$CDM cases.
 The RSD models perform similarly and so we do not advocate one over the other.
-This being said, tools and theoretical prescriptions are already available which can compute the clustering multipoles highly accurately and efficiently for DGP, Dark Scattering, $w_0w_a$CDM and massive neutrinos \citep{DAmico:2020kxu,Noriega:2022nhf,Piga:2022mge,Carrilho:2022mon}.
-A forthcoming \Euclid paper (D'Amico et al., in prep.) will provide a more detailed Markov Chain Monte Carlo-based analyses of both RSD models and the most relevant results of this work.
+This being said, tools and theoretical prescriptions are already available which can compute the clustering multipoles highly accurately and efficiently for DGP, Dark Scattering, $w_0w_a$CDM, and massive neutrinos \citep{DAmico:2020kxu,Noriega:2022nhf,Piga:2022mge,Carrilho:2022mon}.
+A forthcoming \Euclid paper (D'Amico et al., in prep.) will provide a more detailed Markov Chain Monte Carlo-based analyses of both RSD models.

+\Refr{In summary, the main contribution of this work to \Euclid is to have identified useful approximations for determining scale cuts in beyond-$\Lambda$CDM scenarios, which will require both high-volume simulation measurements and computationally expensive Markov Chain Monte Carlo analyses.
+On this note, this work has instructed the minimal extension of current internal pipelines for beyond-$\Lambda$CDM theories, in particular for the TNS model.
+We have also developed a useful theoretical approximation ($\Lambda$CDM-screened) in the case where standard approximations in $f(R)$-gravity break under the combined power of the \Euclid spectroscopic probe.
+This approximation can be integrated easily into codes employing the Fast Fourier transform method such as \texttt{PyBird} and \texttt{PBJ}.}

 Finally, we have also validated the clustering predictions from various SPT based codes being employed within the \Euclid consortium.
 In particular, we have found the predictions from \texttt{PBJ}, \texttt{Pybird} and \texttt{MG-Copter} (now part of \texttt{ReACT}) (see \cref{tab:codes}) to be in sub-percent agreement for $k\leq 0.5\, h \, {\rm Mpc}^{-1}$ (see \cref{app:validate}).